Is it Safe to Swim with Whales in Tonga?

 Is it Dangerous to Swim with Whales in Tonga?

 Swimming with humpback whales in the islands of Tonga is a dream for many, but is it safe?
-You’d be forgiven for thinking that swimming oversized mammals in the open water evokes some safety concerns, but due to the regulations surrounding whale swimming in Tonga combined with the knowledge of whale swimming operators, swimming with whales in Tonga is considered safe.
+You’d be forgiven for thinking that swimming with a 40 metric-ton (80,000-pound) mammal in the open water opens some safety concerns, but due to the regulations surrounding whale swimming in Tonga combined with the knowledge of whale swimming operators, swimming with whales in Tonga is generally considered safe.
 In this guide, we go over the details of whether it is safe to swim with whales in Tonga, both for the swimmers and for the whales.

 Whale Swimming Safety in Brief

 Humpback whales are best described as gentle giants.
 There are no reports of the whales in Tonga being aggressive toward swimmers.
-However, with some whales being up to 40 tons, they are not creatures that you want to get too close to in case of accidental contact.
-For this reason, you will never swim too close to whales in Tonga, just enough to observe these majestic mammals in their element.
+However, with some whales being up to 40 tons (80,000 pounds), they are not creatures that you want to get too close to in case of accidental contact.
+For this reason, it is against the law in Tonga to swim too close to whales.
+With licensed operators who observe the whale watching regulations, you will only swim just close enough to observe these majestic mammals in their element.

 Is Whale Swimming in Tonga Safe for People?

-Whale swimming in Tonga is safe for travellers, as long as you are with an operator that is licensed to do whale swimming by the Tongan Government (and you follow their rules for swimming with the whales) and as long as you are a confident swimmer.
+Whale swimming in Tonga is generally safe for travellers who are with an operator that is not only licensed to do whale swimming by the Tongan Government but the operator also stringently complies with these laws.
+In addition, it is also important that tour-goers follow the rules for swimming with the whales, which should be clearly outlined by the operator throughout the tour.

 Licensed Whale Tours

 Each year, the Tongan Government allocates whale watching and swimming licenses to operators.
-Every whale swimming operator that we mention on Tonga Pocket Guide is licensed unless stated otherwise, which you can start browsing in the 10 Best Whale Swim Tours in Tonga.
+Every whale swimming operator that we mention on Tonga Pocket Guide is licensed, which you can start browsing in the 10 Best Whale Swim Tours in Tonga.

 Everyone on a licensed whale swimming tour is briefed on the boat while searching for the first whales about what they should and shouldn’t do during their whale swim.
 These rules are in place not only to keep the whales safe but to also keep you safe.
-Such rules include:
+Such rules include (but are not limited to):

-• Swimmers are to stay with the guide at all times in the water
+• Swimmers are to stay as a group with the guide at all times in the water; they should not go in front of the guide

 • Swimmers are to listen to the guide’s instructions

-• Only four swimmers can be in with the whale at one time
+• Only four swimmers can be in the water with the whale at one time

 Swimming in Open Water

 Swimming with humpback whales involves swimming in the open water where swells are present, sometimes quite big and rough.
-Needless to say, you need to be a strong swimmer to enjoy this experience.
+Needless to say, it is best to be a strong swimmer to enjoy this experience, but some operators with experienced and confident guides may assist weaker swimmers, as well as provide flotation aids – this is assessed on a case-by-case basis.
 Snorkelling gear is provided, including fins and a wetsuit to help you stay buoyant and able to swim more efficiently in the open water.

 Is it Safe to Swim with Whales in Tonga?(c) tongapocketguide.com